MicrosoftDocs/quantum-docs-pr/articles/quantum-QR-FileStructure.md

 newtype PairOfInts = (Int, Int);
 ```

-A file may contain zero or more user-defined type declarations.
+Each Q# source file may define any number of user-defined type declarations, including none.
 Type names must be unique within a namespace and may not conflict with
 operation and function names.